 I-95 Northbound in Stamford CT with view of Indeed Headquarters

-“Ok Road Team take a quick glance over to the left.
+“Ok Road Team welcome to Stamford!
+Take a quick glance over to the left.
 See the Indeed logo on top of the black Office Tower?
 Indeed is a tech company which finds folks jobs on-line.
 The huge job-search engine was started here in Stamford.
 No coincidence, surrounded by suburban bedroom communities and just 45 minutes to Manhattan, Stamford Connecticut’s motto is “The City that Works”.

-Indeed’s Tech culture may seem to be lost here in Stamford amongst buildings that boast the prevalence of finance companies like UBS and NatWest both of which are major international banks.
+The tech culture that bred Indeed may seem to be lost here in Stamford amongst buildings that boast the prevalence of finance companies like UBS and NatWest both of which are major international banks.

 But that is not necessarily the case.
 In fact, if you were to re-wind to the 1960’s, Fairfield County, Connecticut as well as neighboring Westchester County, New York may be considered the original Silicon Valley.
 Profiting from the highly educated work force, easy access to investment capital, and a risk taking culture, this area was the birthplace of many major names in early tech.